Founded September 2016

 CorAlert represents a new approach in the practice of cardiology that will significantly improve patient healthcare and reduce hospital costs.

-The market seeks a low-cost, noninvasive solution for early detection and monitoring of patients suffering from HF.
+Opportunity: The market seeks a low-cost, noninvasive solution for early detection and monitoring of patients suffering from HF.

 See CEO Amir Marmor on ILTV.